glycerine/spin_paxos/README.md

 has been correctly cached locally?
-If it has an unexpired lease from a quorum of nodes, that is their guarantee to not participate in any quroums other than those proposed by the leader, during the lease time.
+If it has an unexpired lease from a quorum of nodes, that is their guarantee to not participate in any quorums other than those proposed by the leader, during the lease time.
 They must be actively ignoring/rejecting other leaders during the lease time.
 No node must ever think they have an overlapping lease, because